DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-02-07-managing-provider-accreditations.md

 ### Viewing a list of provider’s accreditations

-We show a list of the provider’s accreditations with each accreditation shown in a summary card.
-This allows us to show remove and change links alongside an individual accreditation rather than next to each attribute of the accreditation details.
+We show a list of the provider’s accreditations, with each accreditation shown in a summary card.
+This allows us to show ‘Remove’ and ‘Change’ links alongside an individual accreditation rather than next to each attribute of the accreditation details.

 ![Accreditation details summary card](accreditation-details--summary-card.png "Accreditation details summary card")